Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

    ## Drawing Digits

 Although drawing alphabetic text is outside my skill level, I do know how to draw numbers on-the-fly from live values in memory.
+We can take our numbers, and calculate the Remainders of the Base-10 Digits to draw the Sprites accordingly.